Darryl White: Post AFL career

 In the 2005/06 NTFL Season, White played for the Darwin Football Club, playing in a premiership team.
 In 2006/07, he switched to the Southern Districts Football Club, where he followed up with another NTFL premiership.

 In 2007, he moved back to Queensland, where he played in a premiership with the Queensland State League's Mount Gravatt Football Club, making it his sixth premiership across three competitions (AFL, NTAFL and QSL).

 White is a passionate supporter of indigenous education.
 In 2008 he accepted an appointment as Indigenous Support Officer at Marist College Ashgrove, where he will assist indigenous Marist students achieve their goals.

 In 2011, White played for Nyah-Nyah West in the Central Murray Football League in northern Victoria.
 He joined St Mary's in the 2011/12 NTFL season.
 In December 2011, White was temporarily deregistered for life from playing football under the Player Deregistration Policy, after a one match suspension for striking brought his career total suspensions to sixteen weeks – the threshold for deregistration.
 White appealed for re-registration, and the ban was overturned on 23 January 2012, with White permitted to return to playing, but additionally required to engage in community work and mentoring.
 He continued with Nyah-Nyah West until 2014, and played the 2014/15 NTFL season with Darwin before retiring at age 41 after 26 years of senior football.

+His son Darryl McDowell-White is also a Brisbane Lion after being drafted by the Brisbane Lions as a category B rookie in November 2022, having previously played a stint in college basketball in the USA.

-His son, William McDowell-White is a professional basketball player, who has played for the Sydney Kings, Houston Rockets, and also in Germany.
+His other son William McDowell-White is a professional basketball player, who currently plays for the New Zealand Breakers, and has played for the Sydney Kings, Houston Rockets, and also in Germany.